Why Your Enterprise Needs a Design System

 Why introduce a design system?

-Having multiple design and development teams work on various digital products, or even different parts of the same product, invariably leads to duplication of work, employee frustration, and an inconsistent experience for the user.
+Having multiple design and development teams work on various digital products, or even different parts of the same product, invariably leads to duplication of work, employee frustration, and an inconsistent digital experiences for the users.

 While any organization can face these challenges, the consequences – and the associated costs – are amplified in large corporate environments due to the sheer scale.